fonoster/fonoster/README.md

 <details><summary>What's Next?</summary>
 <br />
 Congratulations if you made it this far.
-The next step with YAPS is to get familiar with the [Command-Line Tool](https://www.npmjs.com/package/@yaps/ctl) and [SDK](https://github.com/fonoster/yaps/wiki/AppManager).
+The next step with YAPS is to get familiar with the <a href="https://www.npmjs.com/package/@yaps/ctl">Command-Line Tool</a> and the <a href="https://github.com/fonoster/yaps/wiki/AppManager">SDK</a>.

 </details>